summarization2021/summarization2021.github.io/submission.md

-For the workshop this year, we are experimenting with a new reviewing model, where reviews and review quality ratings (link to the questionnaire for reviewers, link to the questionnaire for authors) will be collected for a research project (by Northeastern University and OpenReview) on peer review quality analysis.
+For the workshop this year, we are experimenting with a new reviewing model, where reviews and review quality ratings will be collected for a research project (by Northeastern University and OpenReview) on peer review quality analysis.

 To achieve this goal, two review systems will be used: [START](https://www.softconf.com/emnlp2021/ws-NEWSUM/) and [OpenReview](https://openreview.net/group?id=EMNLP/2021/Workshop/Summarization).
 Here is a quick breakdown of the process: